helena-intel/openvino/docs/get_started/get_started.md

 * Additional Installation Steps for Intel® Processor Graphics (GPU)
 * Additional Installation Steps for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs
 .. tab:: macOS
-Intel® Processor Graphics (GPU) and Intel® Neural Compute Stick 2 processors are not compatible with macOS.
+Intel® Processor Graphics (GPU) and Intel® Neural Compute Stick 2 processors are not compatible with macOS*.
 @endsphinxdirective

 The following sections describe each demo script.